 Location - 7 Wirat Hong Yok Rd, Phuket Town, Muang, Phuket

-A relatively small night market, Phuket Indy Night Market offers a whole of shopping and eating options without the large crowds.
+A relatively small night market, Phuket Indy Night Market offers a whole lot of shopping and eating options without the large crowds.
 Located right opposite the Limelight Avenue mall, this night market is locally known as 'Laad Ploy Khong' which translates to 'A place to let go of your goods'.
-This small market offers a shopping and street culinary experience at dirt cheap prices.
 Clothing, footwear, accessories, makeup, manicure services, hair braid services are all available starting as low as 100 THB.
 The entire market area can be explored within 15 to 20 minutes, making this night market a quick stopover as well for many.